byui-cit/cit470/SNMP_network_monitor/README.md

 ## Task: SNMP Network Monitor
+Configure an SNMP poller, managed from your secure zone, that monitors your firewalls' subinterfaces.
 ## Tools
+- Firewall interface

 ## Requirements
+- Configure an SNMP poller to monitor your firewall interfaces
+- Set up reporting and management for your SNMP poller

 ## Deliverable
 Upload an illustrated tutorial, in which you explain what your team did and how you accomplished it.